 - Travellers going on a working holiday in Australia, New Zealand, USA, UK or Europe.

 - Digital Nomads that are receiving payments in various currencies.
-Now you can receive and keep then all on your Wise Business Borderless account.
-Yes, there is a special Borderless version for us Digital Nomads and travelling freelancers.
+Now you can receive and keep then all on your Wise Business Multi-Currency account.
+Yes, there is a special Multi-Currency version for us Digital Nomads and travelling freelancers.

-Can I use my Wise credit to pay for the Borderless Card?
+Can I use my Wise credit to pay for the Multi-Currency Card?

-If all that you need is the basic bank features of receiving money, paying money and spending money (overseas) then Wise Borderless is the perfect solution for you.
+If all that you need is the basic bank features of receiving money, paying money and spending money (overseas) then Wise Multi-Currency is the perfect solution for you.

 Any tips to make better use of the Wise card overseas?